lenary/checkedc-travis-builder/README.md

   that the logs are kept seperate (this produces lots of logs, most of which are useless).
 - Run `make -j${NPROC} --no-print-directory -C llvm.build --keep-going check-checkedc check-clang`, which goes into llvm.build and runs the checkedc tests and clang regression tests
-- Run `./llvm.lnt.ve/bin/lnt runtest nt -j ${NPROC} --sandbox ./llvm.lnt.sandbox --cc ./llvm.build/bin/clang --test-suite ./llvm-test-suite --cflags -fcheckedc-extension`, which runs the full llvm test suite, benchmarks and all.
+- Run `./llvm.lnt.ve/bin/lnt runtest nt --sandbox ./llvm.lnt.sandbox --cc ./llvm.build/bin/clang --test-suite ./llvm-test-suite --cflags -fcheckedc-extension`,
+  which runs the full llvm test suite, benchmarks and all.

 `build.sh` will run all these steps except `install-pkgs.sh`.